Moroccan-occupied Western Sahara

+Map of Morocco (red) and Western Sahara, showing the portions of territory in Western Sahara controlled by the Polisario Front (green) and Morocco (light red).

-About two-thirds of Western Sahara, a UN-designated non-self-governing territory in the Maghreb, has been occupied by Morocco since 1975 amid the Western Sahara War.
+About two-thirds of Western Sahara, a UN-designated non-self-governing territory in the Maghreb, has been illegally annexed and occupied by Morocco since 1975 amid the Western Sahara War.
 It was illegally annexed by Morocco in two stages in 1976 and 1979.
 The occupied territories are administered as integral parts of Morocco, and state-sponsored settlement programs exist to relocate Moroccans to Western Sahara.

 The Moroccan government uses the terminology southern provinces (Note: الأقاليم الجنوبية; provinces du sud; provincias meridionales/provincias del sur) or Moroccan Sahara (Note: الصحراء المغربية, Sahara marocain, Sahara marroquí) to refer to the occupied territory.
-These designations used to encompass the entirety of Western Sahara, spanning three of Morocco's 12 top-level administrative regions.
-"Southern provinces" is often used on Moroccan state television (e.g. weather forecasts, news maps, and official statements) and in mass media, and the nomenclature associated with the Polisario Front and the Sahrawi Arab Democratic Republic is censored and sometimes penalized.
+These designations specifically encompass the entirety of Western Sahara, spanning three of Morocco's 12 top-level administrative regions.
+Such terminology is often used in Moroccan mass media and state media, while the nomenclature associated with the Polisario Front and the Sahrawi Arab Democratic Republic is censored and sometimes penalized.

 Background

+Pre-colonial Political Order: Tribes, Bayʿa, and Sultanic Claims

+Before 1884, Western Sahara was not a centralized state but a mosaic of nomadic Sahrawi tribes (e.g., Reguibat, Tekna) whose political allegiances were fluid.
+Moroccan sultans claimed authority over many of these tribes through historic bayʿa (oaths of allegiance) and control of key oases and trade hubs such as Smara in the Saguia el-Hamra.
+However, this authority was often indirect and intermittent, varying with tribal alliances and the reach of sultanic expeditions.

+The International Court of Justice (ICJ), in its 1975 advisory opinion, confirmed that Western Sahara was not terra nullius at the time of Spanish colonization and that there existed “legal ties of allegiance” between the Sultan of Morocco and some Saharan tribes, though these ties did not amount to full territorial sovereignty.
+The Court distinguished between personal allegiance (tribal bayʿa) and territorial sovereignty, finding that the former did not establish Moroccan title over the land as a whole.